Ravi-pc/tortoiseORM/README.md

 # tortoiseORM
 CRUD Operations in fastAPI using Tortoise ORM in postgresql.

-Why was Tortoise ORM built?¶
+Why was Tortoise ORM built?
 Python has many existing and mature ORMs, unfortunately they are designed with an opposing paradigm of how I/O gets processed. asyncio is relatively new technology that has a different concurrency model, and the largest change is regarding how I/O is handled.

 However, Tortoise ORM is not first attempt of building asyncio ORM, there are many cases of developers attempting to map synchronous python ORMs to the async world, initial attempts did not have a clean API.